 When I got to my apartment block many of my neighbours were already there, packing their bags.
-The river had broken the bank and was lapping at the gum trees a third of the way up the steeply sloping garden.
+The river that had broken the bank and was lapping at the gum trees a third of the way up the steeply sloping garden.
 We turned on the radio.
 Unlike the Toowoomba and Lockyer Valley disasters, this was a flood happening in slow motion: the warnings were well in advance, there was 24-hour news coverage and regular briefings from the authorities.

 It was obvious that anything not moved out of the way of the coming torrent would soon be heading down river.
 I helped bring the garden furniture and the wheelie bins up a couple of floors.
 We cleared out our storage room in the basement and carried everything upstairs to our flat.
 The high tide was due in the small hours of the morning.
 Considering how high the water had come in 1974, we wondered what would happen to the electricity supply and the plumbing, and if we would be able to leave the building once the water rose.
 The advice at this point was to get out if you were at all worried.
 My partner’s sister sent an email: ‘Evacuate!
 I’ve made up the spare bed and expect you to be in by midnight!’
 We packed all the food from the fridge and freezer into insulated bags, turned off the fridge, propped its doors ajar and took enough clothes for a few nights’ stay.

 The next morning, Wednesday, we drove back home at low tide.
 The sun was shining, it was a perfect Brisbane summer day; it was bizzare to see the low-lying approach to our road blocked by rising floodwater.
 We parked up the hill and walked across a garden to reach the dry part of our street where our apartment block was.
-The water in the back garden had crept above the bottoms of the trees and the washing line.
+The water in our back garden had crept above the bottoms of the trees and the washing line.
 In the vacant block next door there was a tide-line of rubbish on the grass to show where it had got to overnight.
 While we watched, the water crept above this mark.
 On the river there were mats of torn vegetation, tree branches and drums swirling around.
 A pontoon was wedged in the mangroves; another, with a motor boat perched on top, went speeding down the river.

 One of our neighbours with a four wheel drive had brought sandbags for the whole block.
 The word now was that the flood would be greater than in 1974, when the water had reached the ceiling of the basement car park.
 Upstairs we hoisted rugs off the floor and books from the bottom shelves, unplugged electrical equipment and stowed it on tables, packed more clothes and wondered if the paintings on the walls would be OK.
 Surely the water couldn’t get that high?
 One of our downstairs neighbours asked if we could store some electrical items for him so we added them to the pile on the kitchen bench.
 The river was now almost covering the washing line and had broken the opposite bank.
 We quickly packed the rest of our essentials and carried the bags up the hill.
 With the last load the washing line was underwater and the river was lapping at the wall of the car park.
 On the way back to the suburbs we stopped at a supermarket only to find that panic buying had stripped the shelves of all fruit and vegetables, eggs, milk, toilet paper, batteries and milk powder.

 By late Thursday morning the waters had begun to subside.
 Relieved to hear that the river had peaked a metre lower than in 1974, we decided to head home.
-With more than a hundred major roads and three of the central bridges closed we had to take a roundabout route.
+With over a hundred major roads and three of the central bridges closed we had to take a roundabout route.
 Our apartment block was on a small island, the approach roads all submerged beneath deep and impassable water.
 One young man trying to reach his house had already been sucked into a storm drain and drowned.
 We drove away listening to the radio, now full of public health warnings about tetanus shots, gastroenteritis from sewage and mosquito-borne diseases.